June 30, 2018

 |Eliot Shag at his drawing table.|

 Although it retained the name and its spoof on the film noir genre, Dog City underwent some heavy revisions from its original concept.
-The anthropomorphic dog motif remained, but the show was basically two-in-one; withproducing puppet segments and producing animated segments that would air together and play off each other.
+The anthropomorphic dog motif remained, but the show was basically two-in-one; with Henson Productions producing puppet segments and Nelvana producing animated segments that would air together and play off each other.
 The puppet segments followed German Shepherd Eliot Shag (primarily Clash, retained from the special, with assistance from Don Reardon), an animator who drew the adventures of private eye Ace Hart (Ron White) in the tough streets of Dog City.
 Eliot would often translate his own dilemmas (typically interruptions when he was trying to work) into the stories and characters surrounding Ace, with the two tales often running parallel.
 The two of them would also break the fourth wall and interact with each other, with Ace giving input over his own story.

 |Bruno, Colleen, Bowser and Artie all interrupting Eliot.|

 The puppet segments also featured collie Colleen Barker (Fran Brill, also from the special), Eliot’s on-and-off girlfriend; bulldog Bruno (Brian Muehl, who was instructed to emulate Henson in his performance), the building’s surly and incompetent superintendent; St. Bernard Bowser (David Rudman), Bruno’s dim-witted assistant; English Springer Spaniel Artie Springer (Joey Mazzarino), Eliot’s young neighbor and his biggest admirer; and feline Ms. Fluffé (Kathryn Mullen & Lisa Buckley), Eliot’s aloof landlady.
-All of the puppets were recycled from the special and given some cosmetic makeovers; with Colleen even retaining her name.
+All of the puppets were recycled from the special and given some cosmetic makeovers, with Colleen even retaining her name.

 |Ace, Eddie and Rosie on the case.|

 Over in Ace’s world, there was Rosie O’Gravy (Elizabeth Hanna), the beautiful, by-the-book chief of detectives who also served as Ace’s love-interest.
-The two often exchanged witty barbs and the affection was often mutual, but Rosie’s first love was the law and would never hesitate to lock up Ace if the law required it.
-She was also the most competent cop on the force, with the rest of the police department being akin to the.
+The two exchanged witty barbs and the affection was often mutual, but Rosie’s first love was the law and would never hesitate to lock up Ace if the law required it.
+She was also the most competent cop on the force, with the rest of the police department being akin to the Keystone Kops.
 Eddie (Stuart Stone) was a young and enthusiastic news-pup that often followed Ace on his cases.
 Eddie was hungry for knowledge, and always preempted a barrage of facts with “It’s a well-known fact…”